caioaao/re-interval/README.md

 # re-interval

-A ClojureScript library for creating intervals controlled by events.
+A re-frame/ClojureScript library for creating intervals controlled by events.

 ## Usage